chinapedia/wikipedia.abstract.en/Page/Self-propelled_artillery.md

 Precursors

-Camel_artillery_iran.JPGs were swivel guns mounted atop camels to provide swift-moving artillery during the early to mid-eighteenth century in west Asian military cultures.
-They saw extensive use during the Naderian Wars.]]
-Horse_artillery_rear.jpg in Stockholm, Sweden.]]
+s were swivel guns mounted atop camels to provide swift-moving artillery during the early to mid-eighteenth century in west Asian military cultures.
+They saw extensive use during the Naderian Wars.]] in Stockholm, Sweden.]]
 During the Thirty Years' War, early 17th century experiments were made with early types of horse artillery.
 Batteries towed light field guns where most or all of the crew rode horses into battle.
 The gunners were trained to quickly dismount, deploy the guns and provide instant fire support to cavalry, and act as a flexible reserve.
 The Russian army organized small units of horse artillery that were distributed among their cavalry formations in the early 18th century.
 While not forming large batteries and employing only lighter 2- and 3-pound guns, they were still effective and inflicted serious losses to Prussian units in the Seven Years' War.
 This inspired Frederick the Great to organize the first regular horse artillery unit in 1759.
 Other nations quickly realized the capability of the new arm and by the start of French Revolutionary Wars in 1790s Austria, Hannover, Portugal, Russia, France, Great Britain and Sweden had all formed regular units of horse artillery.
 The arm was employed throughout the Napoleonic Wars and remained in use throughout the entire 19th century and into the first half of the 20th century, when advances in weapons technology finally made it obsolete.

 World War I

-British_Gun_Carrier_Mark_I_-_60_pdr.jpg

 The British Gun Carrier Mark I was the first example of a self-propelled gun, fielded in 1917 during World War I. It was based on the first tank, the British Mark I and carried a heavy field gun.
 The gun could either be fired from the vehicle, or removed and set up as normal.
 In effect, the carrier replaced the use of a separate horse team or internal combustion engine powered artillery tractor, and allowed a new way for the gun to be used.